Eccard Freiherr von Gablenz: Post-war

 In 1957 he lived in Mönckeberg.
-In July 1960, the GDR Defense Ministry was considering organizing a meeting with Gablenz and the critically inclined former Colonel Bogislaw von Bonin through the contact of Vincenz Müller, which should include an exchange on the policy of the then Defense Minister Franz Strauss.
+In July 1960, the GDR Defense Ministry was considering organizing a meeting with von Gablenz and the critically inclined former Colonel Bogislaw von Bonin through the contact of Vincenz Müller, which should include an exchange on the policy of the then Defense Minister Franz Strauss.
 A meeting was ultimately not scheduled.

 Family

 Eccard von Gablenz was married to Orlanda, née Caprivi.

 Commands

 During the German retreat during the Battle of Moscow, he commanded the XXVII.
 Armeekorps and was relieved of duty after repeated refusals to enforce Hitler's standfast orders.

 As commander of the 384th Infantry Division, he was flown out of the Stalingrad pocket in December 1942, shortly before the division's surrender.
 A contemporary Soviet press report described him as having liked his peacetime comforts, such as requiring a nap on a soft bed after every dinner.
-Gablenz went on to hold command on the Italian front, commanding the defense of Monte Castello in 1944.
+Von Gablenz went on to hold command on the Italian front, commanding the defense of Monte Castello in 1944.